DavidAwad/Callback-Hell/README.md

 }).listen(1337, '127.0.0.1');
 console.log('Server running at http://127.0.0.1:1337/');
 ```
+It's also fast as hell.
+Because it essentially forces the programmer to multithread as many things as possible.

 ## Asynchronous
+Speaking of multithreading, thats what nodeJS is. nodeJS uses an event loop to find everything that can be taken apart and run each of those pieces of code as a separate process.
+This results in code being much faster *by design* because it will end up not working until you do.

 ## Callbacks
 I am going to try to keep this dead simple.
 A "callback" is any function that is called by another function which takes the first function as a parameter.